EleckFan5935/Pokeclicker-Event-Pokedex-Enhancement/README.md

 Adds requested events and custom mixed pokemons.

+For contributors : **Please note that scripts are made for Tampermonkey extension.**

 ## Events
 These events are planned at the start of the project.
 They can also be done.